Radovan Karadzic found guilty of 10 of 11 charges, including genocide over Srebrenica massacre

-From May 1992, the indictment alleged, Bosnian Serb forces under Mladic's command targeted civilian areas of Sarajevo with shelling and sniping during a three-year conflict within the city.
+From May 1992, the indictment said, Bosnian Serb forces under Mladic’s command targeted civilian areas of Sarajevo with shelling and sniping during a three-year conflict within the city.

 The indictment states that Bosnian Serb forces acted under Karadzic’s direction and worked to “significantly reduce the Bosnian Muslim, Bosnian Croat and other non-Serb populations” in municipalities that were seized.

-Karadzic was last seen in public in September 1996, a year after the Dayton Peace Accords brought a formal end to the conflict and banned anyone accused of war crimes, including him, from office.
+Karadzic disappeared from the public eye in September 1996, a year after the Dayton Peace Accords brought a formal end to the conflict and banned anyone accused of war crimes, including him, from office.

 He reportedly shaved his trademark bushy hair, grew a beard and donned priest’s robes, moving from monastery to monastery in the mountains to avoid capture.

 CNN correspondent Alessio Vinci said in 2008: “He enjoyed protection from the local population, wherever he was hiding.
 Legend has it he disguised himself as a priest to take part in his mother’s funeral.

 “In 2002, after NATO launched one of its many failed raids to try to arrest Karadzic in Bosnia, I interviewed his mother.
 At that time she said: ‘Serbs are righteous people and I can see that they support him, and that they adore him the way he is.
 They would lose their lives to protect him.’”